TAFCS Bylaws (r. November 2015)

 ARTICLE III: AFFILIATION WITH AMERICAN ASSOCIATION OF FAMILY AND CONSUMER SCIENCES

-Section 2: TAFCS, as an affiliate state association, shall be represented in the Senate by:
+Section 2: TAFCS, as an affiliate state association, shall be represented in the Leadership Council by:

 a) the president

 b) the president-elect

 If the membership is large enough to permit more council members, another board member will serve as the third council member.
 Additional council members/alternates shall be elected by a majority of members voting at the annual meeting.
 These council members will serve for 1 year.

 Section 3: TAFCS shall be represented on the AAFCS Board of Directors by the vice president-affiliates.

 Section 1: The elected officers of the Association, who shall be active members, shall consist of a president, president-elect, vice president- of relations, vice president-program of work; secretary; treasurer; and up to two members at large and shall comprise the Executive Board of the Association.

 Section 2: The appointed committee chairs shall consist of such chairs as the board deems advisable.